Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Concatenation Transformation

-In 2D, Criger and Terhal gave an explicit construction of the local Clifford unitaries required to transform two 2D surface codes into a single 2D colour code~\cite{Criger2016Noise}.
-Their construction is remarkably simple - it involves encoding pairs of qubits (one from each 2D surface code) in the [[4,2,2]] error detecting code.
-This code can be viewed as a 2D colour code defined on a single square.
-It has two stabilizers $X^{\otimes 4}$ and $Z^{\otimes 4}$ and weight two logical operators which lie along the sides of the square.
-It also has a transversal $CZ$ gate implemented using $S=diag(1,i)$ and $S^{\dagger}$ gates.
-We can generalise this code concatenation transformation to 3D.
+Criger and Terhal gave an explicit construction of the local Clifford unitaries required to transform two 2D surface codes into a single 2D color code~\cite{Criger2016Noise}.
+Their construction is remarkably simple - it consists of encoding pairs of qubits (one from each 2D surface code) in the [[4,2,2]] error detecting code.
+This code can be viewed as a 2D color code defined on a single square.
+It has two stabilizers $X^{\otimes 4}$ and $Z^{\otimes 4}$ and weight two logical operators supported on the sides of the square.
+The [[4,2,2]] code has a transversal $CZ$ gate implemented using $S=diag(1,i)$ and $S^{\dagger}$ gates.
+We can generalize this code concatenation transformation to 3D.
 Instead of a [[4,2,2]] code we use an [[8,3,2]] code.
-We can view this code as as a small colour code defined on a cube as shown in Figure~\ref{fig:832 code}a.
+We can view this code as as a small 3D color code defined on a cube (as shown in Figure~\ref{fig:832 code}a).
 It has an $X$ stabilizer acting on all of the qubits and $Z$ stabilizers associated with the faces of the cube.
 Only four of the $Z$ face stabilizers are independent so this code has three encoded qubits.
 Logical $\overline{X}$ operators are membranes of $X$ operators which act on four qubits on the same face (opposite faces support $\overline{X}$ operators which act on the same encoded qubit). $\overline{Z}$ operators are strings of $Z$ operators that act on the qubits at the endpoints of edges linking the faces which support the corresponding $\overline{X}$ operators.
-The vertices of a cube are two-colourable, that is, we can assign each vertex a colour such that no vertices which share an edge have the same colour.
-We can implement a transversal $CCZ$ in the [[8,3,2]] code by applying $T=diag(1,e^{i\pi/4})$ to qubits on vertices of one colour and $T^{\dagger}$ to the qubits on the vertices of the other colour.
+The vertices of a cube are two-colourable, \emph{i.e}.\ we can assign each vertex a colour such that no vertices which share an edge have the same colour.
+We can implement a transversal $CCZ$ in the [[8,3,2]] code by applying $T=diag(1,e^{i\pi/4})$ gates to qubits on vertices of one colour and $T^{\dagger}$ gates to the qubits on the vertices of the other colour.
 This fact can be verified by computing the action of $T$ and $T^{\dagger}$ on the codeword kets.